 PROS & THINGS I LIKE

-- The resort occupies it own private island, located about 30km (18 miles) from the main Seychellois island of Mahé.
+- The resort occupies its own private island, located about 30km (18 miles) from the main Seychellois island of Mahé.
 North Island is the northernmost of the 115 islands that make up the idyllic Seychelles archipelago.
 The large island is around 2,5 km (1,5 mi) long and 0,8 km (0,5 mi) wide, and offers complete privacy and splendid isolation.
 You won’t see any one else during your stay, except for the hotel staff and some of the other lucky few who are able to afford a stay here.

 - Despite its remote island location, it’s very easy to get to the resort by helicopter.
-The Zil Air helicopter journey to North Island departs from the Seychelles International Airport on Mahé and the exhilarating 20-minute flight is over the Indian Ocean’s turquoise waters, with arrival on the resort’s own jetty helipad.
+The Zil Air helicopter journey to North Island departs from Seychelles International Airport on Mahé and the exhilarating 20-minute flight is over the Indian Ocean’s turquoise waters, with arrival on the resort’s own jetty helipad.
 If flying in a helicopter makes you nervous, you can also easily reach the resort by boat (as I did during my trip to the island).
 The boat trip involves a public ferry to Silhouette Island (40 min), followed by a 20 min ride on North Island’s private speedboat.

 - One of the island’s major attractions are the phenomenal beaches which are among the most beautiful that I have ever set foot on.
 The sand feels incredibly soft and fluffy, almost like powdered sugar underfoot.
 The main beach, Anse d’Est Beach, is a ribbon of gleaming sand that runs almost the entire length of the sunrise side of the island, with all villas and hotel facilities nestled discreetly in the tree-line.
 The western side of the island features two, even more magnificent beaches: Sunset Beach to the north (where a rustic bar is the perfect setting for drinking a sundowner while the beach is washed in pastel colors in the wake of the descending sun) and Honeymoon Beach to the south.
 The latter has to be one of the planet’s most romantic beaches, thanks to its private location in a curve of the rocks.

-- Beside the amazing location, North Island is marked out by a stylish design of understated luxury that celebrates nature.
+- Beside the amazing location, North Island Seychelles is marked out by a stylish design of understated luxury that celebrates its spectacular natural surroundings.
 The architects Silvio Rech and Lesley Carstens lived on site with their two children while designing and creating the resort, to have a real feel with the island.
 The essence of the design is to achieve a level of barefoot luxury where guests are in touch with nature, but with all modern conveniences close at hand.
 All buildings on the island were individually handcrafted by Seychellois and African craftsmen from wood, local stone and glass, with thatched roofs that complete the magnificent design.

 - The hotel’s communal facilities conveniently cluster close to one another in “the Piazza” around a magnificent Indian almond tree in the southern corner of Anse d’Est Beach.
 The layout of the public areas – which include a lounge, bar, dining room, library, boutique shop and dive center – echoes that of a small island village with historical layering.
 The open-sided, sunken lounge and adjoining dining room feature a minimalist, organic architecture, both of them offering 360˚ views of the bay and adjacent granite outcrop covered with lush vegetation.
 Close to the lounge are the library and dive center, housed in original coral block buildings that date back to North Island’s days gone by as a copra plantation.
 Although there is a small front office desk and concierge area, the resort lacks a formal lobby.

-The resort’s fabulous swimming pool is located along one of the island’s three granitic outcrops, just a short walk from the public areas.
-The 45 m (150 feet) infinity-edge, lagoon-style pool is carved into the hill and the steep shady banks create the feeling of a hanging garden.
+The resort’s fabulous swimming pool is located along one of the island’s three granitic outcrops, just a short walk from the Piazza.
+The 45 m (150 feet) long infinity-edge, lagoon-style pool is carved into the hill and the steep shady banks create the feeling of a hanging garden.
 Although the pool itself is tucked away in lush tropical vegetation, it still allows lovely glances onto the blinding white beach and the turquoise waters of the Indian Ocean.

 - North Island features eleven palatial guest villas, all of them offering direct access to magnificent Anse d’est Beach.
 With a surface of 450 square meters (4 890 square feet), the presidential villas rank among the largest accommodations in the world.
 They are raised more than one meter (3 feet) above the ground to catch the cooling island breezes.
 Each villa (except for villa 11, cf below) features two air-conditioned bedroom pavilions: an incredibly spacious master bedroom and a second bedroom that can be turned into a study lounge.
 All villas also have an open-sided lounge (with sofa and dining table), an adjoining kitchenette (including a minibar that has to be the world’s most generous one), an outdoor plunge pool with roofed sala (to relax in the shade at midday when it is too hot for outdoor activities), and expansive outdoor deck which floats above the oversized garden, and an insanely beautiful, semi-outdoor bathroom that has the dimensions and feel of an ultraluxe bath house.